 Jimny camping gear options

-This isn’t meant to be an exhaustive list or be the definitive guide to camping with a Jimny.
+This isn’t meant to be an exhaustive list but it’s focussed on what I use camping and some rationale for doing so.
 There’s lots of ways to do it, and by no means is my gear ideal for everyone.
-I just wanted to put together some ideas for people to consider
+I just wanted to put together some ideas for people to consider.
+I aim to be more comprehensive and help people understand camping options and tradeoffs in my broader writeup on camping 101.

 Sections